 I was a top administration and control manager in some famous companies from our area, with additional tasks ranging from HR to IT.
 I then worked as a consultant.
 And since the beginnning of 2022 I enjoy my deserved retirement.

 You can find the story of my works in the appropriate pages.

-This, as of November 2020, will presumably be the last update to the English side of my site, unless I manage to see my works translated and published in this language.
+This, as of March 2022, is an important update to the English side of my site, since I finally managed to see my first work translated and published in this language.